SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 ## User chooses

-After the user has chosen, the client repeats the request with the chosen key inserted according to the `UI.UserInteraction/Parameters`.
+After the user has chosen, the client repeats the request with the chosen product inserted according to the `UI.UserInteraction/Parameters`.

 ```
 POST SalesOrderItems(...)/userinteraction.sample.ExchangeProduct HTTP/1.1